nf/rdns/README.md

 # rdns

-`rdns` is provides reverse DNS for IPv6 networks.
+`rdns` provides reverse DNS for IPv6 networks.
 It is a DNS server that serves PTR and AAAA records for an IPv6 subnet, and the corresponding authoritative NS records.

 ## Setup

-- Run `rdns` somewhere serving on port 53 (set flags appropriately).
+- Run `rdns` somewhere serving on port `53` (set flags appropriately).
 - Ask your upstream IPv6 provider to create an `ip6.arpa.` NS record for your subnet that points to your `rdns` instance.
 - Create an NS record for your subdomain (eg, `v6.example.com`) that also